Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

 ![](../resources/todo-monorepo-app/vercel-todo-shell-app-deployed.png)

-With that, deployment process is also done.
+With this, deployment process is also done.

-Keep learning and developing! ✌️😁

 ## Contributing